-Scratches, which may result from normal use, can usually be touched up with a wood tone, touch-up crayon, which can be purchased at any hardware store.
+Scratches, which may result from normal use, can usually be touched up with a wood tone, touchup crayon, which can be purchased at any hardware store.
 Cabinet and vanity hardware will loosen with repeated use.
 You should periodically tighten the hardware as needed.
 If you experience any problems with warping during the warranty period, contact Customer Care either by email or through the Customer Care portal of the Lexington Homes Website.

-Kitchen cabinets and bathroom vanities are warranted to be free of defects in material and workmanship as listed in the Warranty Standards.
+Kitchen cabinets and bathroom vanities are warranted to be free of defects in material and workmanship for one year from the date of closing.
 Limitations to the Warranty include: